Nature of spin glass order in physical dimensions: Summary and conclusions

 In our simulations, we utilized a one-dimensional proxy model to investigate two values of $\sigma > 2/3$: $\sigma = 0.75$ and $\sigma = 0.85$.
 The temperature was held constant at approximately $0.67 \, T_c$, while the magnetic field was varied to generate data for each $\sigma$ value.
 For $\sigma = 0.75$, the largest system size considered was $N=32768$, and for $\sigma = 0.85$, we studied systems up to $N=8192$, surpassing the maximum system size ($N=4096$) analyzed in \cite{XY:23} for $\sigma=0.85$.
 Our findings, illustrated in Figs.~\ref{fig:clNxhr} and \ref{fig:clNxlogN2hr}, exhibit a notable data collapse for $\sigma = 0.85$, attributed to the fact that the largest system size $L$ exceeds the critical value $L^*$ for this $\sigma$.
 However, for $\sigma = 0.75$, this collapse was not observed, as the system sizes explored in this study remain within the regime where $L < L^*$.

-Our numerical results showed that TNT effects appear when $\xi_{\text{SG}} \sim L$, provided $L < L^*$.
+Our numerical results showed that RSB effects appear when $\xi_{\text{SG}} \sim L$, provided $L < L^*$.
 These effects vanish when $L > L^*$.
 A remaining challenge therefore is to develop detailed RG calculations that explain the emergence of the $L^*$ feature.
 These would hopefully at the same time explain why there appears to be no AT line below six dimensions \cite{vedula2024evidence} and describe the dimensionality and temperature dependence of $L^*$.
 Alas, RG calculations in the ordered phase of spin glasses are very challenging.
 In particular we know of no RG calculation which gives a large $L^*$.
+However, the argument given for $L^*$ from Eq. (\ref{eq:L*}) indicates that a large value should come as no surprise.

-The scenario outlined in this paper gives an important role to RSB and TNT features in three dimensional spin glasses when $L < L^*$.
+The scenario outlined in this paper gives an important role to RSB in three dimensional spin glasses when $L < L^*$.
 Because $L^*$ is such a large length it seems likely that no simulation has ever been done in three dimensions with $L > L^*$.
 Alas the actual value of $L^*$ for the three dimensional Ising spin glass remains unknown.